AWSBarker/mtrial/README.md

 # itasc
 M+hub webhook dashboard and data administration site for iTASC.

-Needs to be run in production server with Gunicorn, Nginx and mysql/mariadb
+Needs to be run in production server with Gunicorn, Nginx, mysql/mariadb to produce webhook (public URL)

 Requirements : python 3.9, django, (see requirements.txt)